History of Tuscany: Renaissance period

 Though "Tuscany" remained a linguistic, cultural and geographic conception, rather than a political reality, in the 15th century, Florence extended dominion in Tuscany through the annexion of Arezzo in 1384, the purchase of Pisa in 1405 and the suppression of a local resistance there (1406).
 Livorno was bought in 1421 and become the harbour of Florence.

 In the leading city of Florence, the republic was from 1434 onward dominated by the increasingly monarchical Medici family.
 Initially, under Cosimo the Elder, Piero the Gouty, Lorenzo the Magnificent and Piero the Unfortunate, the forms of the republic were retained and the Medici ruled without a title, usually without even a formal office.
 These rulers presided over the Florentine Renaissance.

 There was a return to the republic from 1494 to 1512, when first Girolamo Savonarola then Piero Soderini oversaw the state.
 Cardinal Giovanni de' Medici retook the city with Spanish forces in 1512, before going to Rome to become Pope Leo X. Florence was dominated by a series of papal proxies until 1527 when the citizens declared the republic again, only to have it taken from them again in 1530 after a siege by an Imperial and Spanish army.
 At this point Pope Clement VII and Charles V appointed Alessandro de' Medici as the first formally hereditary ruler.

 The Sienese commune was not incorporated into Tuscany until 1555, and during the 15th century Siena enjoyed a cultural 'Sienese Renaissance' with its own more conservative character.
 Lucca remained an independent Republic until 1847 when it became part of Grand Duchy of Tuscany by the will of its people.
-Piombino was another minor independent state, under both Spanish and Tuscan influence.
+Piombino was another minor state that was not part of the Grand Duchy, but under both Spanish and Tuscan influence.